Look for my memoir on 10/10/17.

-- As I ate my fried chicken lunch, I noticed a speedboat coming toward me.
-Far enough away not hit me, I held on as the boat began to rock.
+As I ate my fried chicken lunch, I noticed a speedboat coming toward me.
+It was far enough away so that I knew it would not hit me, but I held on as the boat began to rock.
 When the salt and pepper slid into the water, I laughed at the irony of Jimmy Buffet, searchin’ for his lost shaker of salt, then the shock of cold water replaced humor with numbing fear.
 The wave that capsized the boat had looked like a ripple until it hit my tiny craft.

 A thousand people were at the gravesite.
 I sat in one of the folding chairs surrounding the coffin, my little boys by my side.
 As we listened to the NYPD bagpipe band play a slow rendition of Danny Boy, I thought of Brian and Eddie on lawn chairs in the yard, their cheeks puffed while they practiced the pipes for the St. Patrick’s Day parade, the kids dancing around, laughing when Brian clowned, making his eyes bulge, his face purple.